In April 2019, Medway Council declared a climate change emergency.

 Kent and Medway Energy and Low Emissions Strategy (ELES)

-We are engaging with Kent County Council in the development of the Kent and Medway Energy and Low Emissions Strategy (ELES).
+We have engaged with Kent County Council in the development of the Kent and Medway Energy and Low Emissions Strategy (ELES).

 - reduce greenhouse gas emissions